2016 FIA World Endurance Championship

+The No. 2 Porsche Racing drivers won the World Endurance Drivers' Championship, with Porsche also winning the World Endurance Manufacturers' Championship.
+The No. 13 Rebellion Racing won the FIA Endurance Trophy for LMP1 Private Team in Drivers' and Team' championships.
+The No. 35 Signatech Alpine won the LMP2 Teams' and Drivers' championships.
+The No. 83 AF Corse won the LMGTE Am Teams and Drivers' championships.

 The 2016 FIA World Endurance Championship season was the fifth edition of the FIA World Endurance Championship auto racing series co-organised by the Fédération Internationale de l'Automobile (FIA) and the Automobile Club de l'Ouest (ACO).
 The series was open to Le Mans Prototypes and grand tourer-style racing cars meeting four ACO categories.
 The season began at the Silverstone Circuit in April and ended at the Bahrain International Circuit in November, and included the 84th running of the 24 Hours of Le Mans.
 This season was also the last WEC season for Audi Sport Team Joest as they decided not to race in the 2017 FIA World Endurance Championship Season.

 Schedule

 The ACO announced a provisional calendar during the 2015 6 Hours of Circuit of the Americas in September 2015.
 The calendar retains the eight rounds from 2015, but adds the 6 Hours of Mexico City at the Autódromo Hermanos Rodríguez.
 The World Sportscar Championship previously visited Mexico City in 1991.
 The Nürburgring round has been moved a month forward to July to close the gap after Le Mans.

 A test session was held prior to the start of the season at Circuit Paul Ricard in March, while the mandatory test for the 24 Hours of Le Mans was held in the first week of June.